MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-composite-models.md

 Using composite models adds additional performance considerations.
 A single visual can result in sending queries to multiple sources, which often passes the results from one query across to a second source.
 This situation can result in the following forms of execution:

-* **A SQL query that includes a large number of literal values**: For example, a visual that requests total *Sales Amount* (from the SQL database) for a set of selected *Product Managers* - from the related table that was imported from a spreadsheet - would first need to find which *Products* were managed by those product managers.
+* **A SQL query that includes a large number of literal values**: For example, a visual that requests total *Sales Amount* for a set of selected *Product Managers* would first need to find which *Products* were managed by those product managers.
 This sequence must happen before the visual sends a SQL query that includes all of the product IDs in a *WHERE* clause.

-* **A SQL query that queries at a lower level of granularity, with the data then being aggregated locally**: To continue with the preceding example, as the number of *Products* meeting the filter criteria on *Product Manager* grows large, at a certain point it becomes inefficient or unfeasible to include them all in a *WHERE* clause.
-Instead, it's necessary to query the relational source at the lower level of *Product* and then locally aggregate the results.
+* **A SQL query that queries at a lower level of granularity, with the data then being aggregated locally**: As the number of *Products* that meet the filter criteria on *Product Manager* grows large, it can become inefficient or unfeasible to include all products in a *WHERE* clause.
+Instead, you can query the relational source at the lower level of *Product* and then aggregate the results locally.
 If the cardinality of *Products* exceeds a limit of 1 million, the query fails.

-* **Multiple SQL queries, one per group by value**: When the aggregation uses **DistinctCount** and is grouped by some column from another source, and if the external source does not support efficient passing of many literal values that define the grouping, it's necessary to send one SQL query per group by value.
+* **Multiple SQL queries, one per group by value**: When the aggregation uses **DistinctCount** and is grouped by a column from another source, and if the external source does not support efficient passing of many literal values that define the grouping, it's necessary to send one SQL query per group by value.

-   For example, a visual that requests a distinct count of *CustomerAccountNumber* (from the SQL Server table) by *Product Manager* - from the related table that was imported from a spreadsheet - would need to pass in the details from the *Product Managers* table in the query that's sent to SQL Server.
+   For example, a visual that requests a distinct count of *CustomerAccountNumber* (from the SQL Server table) by *Product Manager* (imported from the spreadsheet) would need to pass in the details from the *Product Managers* table in the query that's sent to SQL Server.
 Over other sources (Redshift, for example), this action is unfeasible.
-Instead, there would be one SQL query sent per *Sales Manager* - up to some practical limit, at which point the query would fail.
+Instead, there would be one SQL query sent per *Sales Manager*&mdash;up to some practical limit, at which point the query would fail.

 Each of these cases has its own implications on performance, and the exact details vary for each data source.
-A good rule of thumb is that, although the cardinality of the columns used in the relationship joining the two sources remains low (a few thousand), performance should not be affected.
+Although the cardinality of the columns used in the relationship that joins the two sources remains low (a few thousand), performance should not be affected.
 As this cardinality grows, you should pay more attention to the impact on the resulting performance.
+Apply this guidance as a good rule of thumb.

 Additionally, the use of *many-to-many* relationships means that separate queries must be sent to the underlying source for each total or subtotal level, rather than aggregating the detailed values locally.
-As such, a simple table visual with totals would send two SQL queries, rather than one.
+A simple table visual with totals would send two SQL queries, rather than one.

 ## Limitations and considerations

-There are a few limitations for this release of composite models.
+This release of composite models presents a few limitations.

-The following Live Connect (multi-dimensional) sources cannot be used with composite models:
+The following Live Connect (multi-dimensional) sources can't be used with composite models:

 * SAP HANA
 * SAP Business Warehouse